People

 in 1990, his M.S. in Agricultural Biology from New Mexico State University in 1993

-and his Ph.D. in Plant and Soil Science from West Virginia University in 2016.
+and his Ph.D. in Plant and Soil Science (Major in Entomology) from West Virginia University in 2016.
 He

 was an entomologist with the Agricultural Research Service from 1993-2002 and has